Spectral line ratios: Theory

 The population of atomic states N is generally dependent on plasma temperature and density.
-Generally, the more hot and dense the plasma, the higher atomic states are populated.
+Generally, the more hot and dense the plasma, the more the higher atomic states are populated.
 The observance or not-observance of spectral lines from certain ion species can, therefore, help to give a rough estimation of the plasma parameters.

 More accurate results can be obtained by comparing line intensities: